 Star Wars: A New Hope.
-A story surely every one is familiar with.
+A story surely everyone reading this is familiar with.
 You may think this was a story told for fun and/or to make money rather than to push any specific message, and you may be right, but nevertheless let's see how many I can identify:

 When one commands great power, there is no positive obligation to use it for good.
 This comes from the revelation that Ben Kenobi is a powerful Jedi who can manipulate people's minds and stuff and yet he's living as a hermit on some obscure planet instead of helping the rebellion.
 Nobody in the film ever calls him out for this, and as a result, the story sends the message that that is okay.
 You want proof?
 I bet you didn't even notice this while watching the film!
 (If you did, a lot of other people didn't, myself included.)
 You see?
 The moral is so powerful that it leads someone who believes against it to see someone do it and not even question them at all.
 If you didn't realize this slipping in and then later criticized someone in real life for doing the same thing, and they pointed out your inconsistency for blaming them but not Ben, you might find yourself questioning your beliefs.
 The convincing power of morals in stories is clear.

 Skepticism of the supernatural is bad.
-This comes from the scenes where Han doubts the existence of the force, Ben doesn't feel the need to just prove it to him, making his doubt rational, but then he's later proven wrong.
+This comes from the scenes where Han doubts the existence of the Force, Ben doesn't just prove it to him even though he easily could, thus making his doubt rational, but then he's later proven wrong.
 Also the scene where Luke is in the trench near the end and decides to switch off his targeting computer and simply trust his feelings because he hears the voice of a dead man telling him to, and is rewarded for it.
 Albeit Luke had seen earlier in the film that supernatural things definitely existed in his universe, there was at least no particular evidence that speaking to the living after death was one of them.
-I'm pretty sure it would still be considered a questionable decision if a character were to do that in a more modern story.
-At the very least his commander should have been totally freaked out at the decision (not "Luke, you swiched off your targeting computer, what's wrong?"), as he hasn't seen what Luke has.
+I'm pretty sure it would still be considered at least a questionable decision if a character were to do that in a more modern story.
+At the very least his commander should have been totally freaked out at it (not "Luke, you swiched off your targeting computer, what's wrong?"), as he hasn't seen what Luke has.

 There's nothing wrong with monarchy.
-This comes from the fact that Leia is a "princess" and is still on Team Good, with no flaws ever portayed.
+This comes from that Leia is a "princess" and is still on Team Good, with no flaws ever portayed.

 Artificial people are property.
 This one is really shocking given the history of America and how sensitive a lot of our culture is to slavery/racism.
 Yet nobody has any problem when the droids, who are presumably sentient, are abducted and sold by the Jawas, about to have their memory wiped for no reason by the hero, or even themselves claim to be the property of humans.
 Really goes to show the power of fiction as a way to push morals.
 By simply having none of the goodguys question it, you can show our modern audience a world where an entire class of people have no rights and nobody bats an eyelash.

-Something is done or propsed by an otherwise good character
+Something is done or proposed by an otherwise good character

 No one questions or criticizes it, or everyone who does is a villain